 - Build an event website.
 Your attendees want to learn more about your event, see who else is attending and—if your event is a good fit—they want to register for your event.
 Having an event registration website is crucial for getting their attention.

 - Experiment and measure your event promotion campaigns.
-Different ticket types, special offers on certain dates, strategic pricing—these are but a few of the ways that you can experiment with your event promotion strategy.
-Keep tabs on what does and doesn't work with your audience.
+Along with different ticket types, you can create special promo offers, experiment with different ticket pricing, and add new layers of engagement through social media.
+These are just a few of the ways that you can experiment with your event promotion strategy.
+Keep tabs on what does and doesn't work with your audience to continually refine your strategy.